Wildlife of Iraq

 The wildlife of Iraq includes its flora and fauna and their natural habitats.
-Iraq has multiple biomes which include the mountainous region in north to the wet marshlands along the Euphrates river.
-The western part of the country comprises mainly desert and some semi-arid regions.
-As of 2001, seven of Iraq's mammal species and 12 of its bird species are endangered.
+Iraq has multiple biomes from mountainous region in the north to the wet marshlands along the Euphrates river.
+The western part of the country is mainly desert and some semi-arid regions.
+As of 2001, seven of Iraq's mammal species and 12 of its bird species were endangered.
 The endangered species include the northern bald ibis and Persian fallow deer.
 The Syrian wild ass is extinct, and the Saudi Arabian dorcas gazelle was declared extinct in 2008.

 Mesopotamian marshes

-The marshes are home to 40 species of birds, and several species of fish, plus demarcating a range limit for a number of bird species.
-The marshes were once home to millions of birds and the stopover for millions of migratory birds, including flamingo, pelican and heron as they migrated from Siberia to Africa.
+The marshes are home to 40 species of birds and several species of fish, plus they demarcate a range limit for several bird species.
+The marshes were once home to millions of birds and the stopover for millions of migratory birds, including flamingo, pelican, and heron as they migrated from Siberia to Africa.
 At risk are 40% to 60% of the world's marbled teal population that live in the marshes, along with 90% of the world's population of Basra reed-warbler.
-Seven species are now extinct or near extinction from the marshes, including the Indian crested porcupine, the bandicoot rat and the marsh gray wolf.
-The draining of the marshes caused a significant decline in bioproductivity; following the Multi-National Force overthrow of the Saddam Hussein regime, water flow to the marshes was restored and the ecosystem has begun to recover.
+Seven marsh species are near or fully extinct, including the Indian crested porcupine, the bandicoot rat and the marsh gray wolf.
+The draining of the marshes caused a significant decline in bioproductivity; following the Multi-National Force overthrow of the Saddam Hussein regime, water flow to the marshes was restored, and the ecosystem has begun to recover.

 Aquatic or semi-aquatic wildlife occurs in and around these lakes: